The No. 1 Ladies' Detective Agency (TV series): Critical response

 The series received generally positive reviews from most critics, based on an aggregate score of 71/100 from Metacritic.
 Rotten Tomatoes assigns the series a rating of 80%, its critical consensus stating: "The Botswana terrain makes for a beautiful backdrop in The No. 1 Ladies' Detective Agency, a faithful adaptation of the book that is leisurely paced, but well-structured, boasting a stellar performance by Jill Scott."
 The List said that Jill Scott's performance "effortlessly captures the blend of wisdom, compassion and understated humour that has made Precious Ramotswe such a popular creation."
 Some mainstream press reviewers were less impressed.
 The Guardian's reviewer summed it up as "Heartbeat, basically, relocated to Botswana, a beautiful African country where smiley happy people, cardboard cut-out characters, go about their business with good humour, hard work, morality and diligence."
 The Times reviewer said "The problem is that Precious Ramotswe does not really live in Africa but in a verbal universe that is McCall Smith's own.
 His dialogue, so natural on the page, turned out to be unutterable, at least by the actors assembled here, who struggled to attain end-of-term play standards."
 But in The Independent, the reviewer, remarking on the recent death of its director and co-adaptor, Anthony Minghella, said "its merits are distinctively Minghella's own, and that in adapting Alexander McCall Smith's hugely popular and arguably emollient stories for the screen, he and Richard Curtis have found a way to stiffen their representation of African life without losing the sweet moral clarity of the originals."

 Accolades

 The series won a Peabody Award in 2009 "for offering us Africa, Africans and compelling narratives with great wit and charm."

 Impact on Botswana

-The funding provided for the production allowed the country the economic benefits of hosting a major film production.
+The funding provided for the production allowed the country the economic benefits of hosting a major production.
 It also laid the foundations for future productions by training local cast and crew members that officials hope will generate a local film industry.
-Botswana also expects a tourism benefit from the film and is preserving the set, "Kgalewood", as part of a tour of Gaborone aimed at fans of the story.
+Botswana also expects a tourism benefit from the series and is preserving the set, "Kgalewood", as part of a tour of Gaborone aimed at fans of the story.